String amplitudes and mutual information in confining backgrounds: the partonic behavior: Conclusion

 \section{Conclusion}

-We showed connections between the logarithmic branch cut singularities, at low Mandelstam variable $s$, of the open string scattering amplitude and the singular behaviors observed in the mutual information and critical distance $D_c$, in holographic confining backgrounds.
-These singularities actually come from the dependence of the string tension on the holographic radial coordinate and are a sign of the creation of bound states at low energies.

-The power low decay of both quantities matches also at larger energies, $s$ or $u_{KK}$, where the real part of both follows a $s^{-1}$ curve.
-This observation can further establish the interconnections announced previously between the patterns of entanglement entropy and the scattering amplitude, and also can further strengthen the ER$=$EPR conjecture.
-In addition, it proposes that the string scattering amplitude can serve in detecting the phase transitions.
+In this work, first, we showed in holographic confining backgrounds, and at low Mandelstam variable $s$, there are connections between the logarithmic branch cut singularities of the closed string scattering amplitude, with the behaviors of the peaks of mutual information or critical distance $D_c$.
+These peaks are the result of the dependence of the string tension on the holographic radial coordinate and are a sign of the creation of bound states at low energies.
+The statistics of these peaks demonstrate chaos in both cases.
+One can imagine that the two mixed subregions spread quantum information across the spacetime in ``modular time".
+As the modular wavelets interfere with each other, and after hitting the wall, they create the chaotic structures.
+The power-law decay of both quantities match at higher energies.
+They also match based on the radial coordinate, as the real part of both follow the $s^{-1}$ curve.
+These observations further reinforces the connections between the patterns of entanglement entropy and string scattering amplitude.

-Hence, one could expect that in confining backgrounds, there would be other connections between the phase diagrams of mixed quantum correlation measures such as mutual information or critical distance $D_c$, negativity, entanglement and complexity of purification, and the open string scattering amplitude $\mathcal{A}$, where specifying the details for each case is the aim of our future works.
+To explain specific features of our results and elucidate the behavior of entanglement patterns, we implemented the modular flow and modular Hamiltonian as the foundation for introducing the ``modular time".
+Then, we drew connections between the scattering amplitude, binding energy and the spread of mutual information in these setups.
+Specially, we reviewed the new developments in defining space-time generalization of mutual information where again the same logarithmic branch-cut behaviors both in the analytical and numerical studied have been found and we connected these new concepts with the branch-cut behaviors found in the string scattering amplitude.
+These results could be helpful in using the spreading of quantum information in analyzing the behaviors of high energy strings.

+Additionally, we discussed how mutual information in a setup with an end-wall, similar to the tripartite information can detect chaos.
+The leaky torus model has also been used to simulate the spread of quantum information and the emergence of chaos in different confining backgrounds which has an end-wall in their IR affecting the chaotic structures.

+In addition, the exchange of entanglement entropy and mutual information during Compton scattering of two photons and also the decay of a highly excited string into two tachyons were explored and the source of the periodic structures were explained.
+Finally, the scattering of kink-antikinks, the emergence of chaos in this scenario and the links with the behaviors noted in previous sections were discussed.